The Best Pet Insurance Companies

 What is the difference between routine care and preventive care?

-Routine care is primary medical care that your pet regularly needs, such as vaccinations and check-ups.
+Routine care is primary medical care your pet regularly needs, such as vaccinations and check-ups.
 Preventive care coverage is medical care designed to prevent illness or injury, such as spaying/neutering and dental cleaning.

 What is the difference between pet insurance and pet health care?

-Pet insurance is a type of insurance that covers your medical expenses if your pet becomes ill or injured.
+Pet health insurance is a type of insurance that covers your medical expenses if your pet becomes ill or injured.
 Pet health care is a type of insurance that covers routine and preventive care for your pet.